 Next, I want you to use The 10% Rule.

-In a nutshell, take 10% of that increase in take home money, and spend it on whatever your heart desires.
+In a nutshell, take 10% of that increase in take home pay, and spend it on whatever your heart desires.
+In other words, if your take home pay goes up $10,000 – then tak $1,000 and spend it on whatever your heart desires each month.
 This is your allowed lifestyle inflation after training.

 I won’t put you in a box here.
 There are no rules other than that it cannot cost you more than 10% of the increase in take home pay.

-Then, I want you to take the other 90% of your money and use it to build wealth through the next 8 steps outlined in this post.
+Then, take the other 90% of your money and use it to build wealth through the next 8 steps outlined in this post.

-If you use The 10% Rule for 2 years after you finish training, you will be amazed at the progress you can make.
-We used The 10% Rule to enjoy some deserved lifestyle inflation while I paid down $200,000 in student loans in 19 months, and increased our net worth $250,000 in one year.
+If you use The 10% Rule for 2-3 years after you finish training, you will be amazed at the progress you can make.
+We used The 10% Rule to enjoy some deserved lifestyle inflation while I paid down $200,000 in student loans in 19 months, and increased our net worth ~$500,000 in two years.

 3. Build an emergency fund